-Panama has two world-class examples of grassroots conservation only available in El Valle de Anton and interweaves them into the other destinations of the village for an ecotour not available anywhere else in Panama or for that matter the world.
+El Valle has two world-class examples of grassroots conservation available no where else in the world and interweaves them into the other destinations of the village for an ecotour of global proportions.
 The Amphibian Ark and Orchid Conservation Center exist nowhere else, except in El Valle, and their close proximity to the other highlights of the village make El Valle a once in a lifetime Panamanian experience.

 THE VILLAGE OF EL VALLE de ANTON